-SCS Arbitration Award and UN Resolution as Diplomatic Leverage
+SCS arbitration award and UN Resolution as diplomatic leverage

 During the online Philippine Bar Association Talk on 30 April 2021, Atty.
-Batongbacal raised the question (02:06:56) about the impact of being such a “defeatist attitude” in a sense by simply ignoring the 2016 arbitration award and just negotiate with China.
+Batongbacal raised the question (02:06:56) about the impact of being such a “defeatist attitude” in a sense by simply ignoring the 2016 arbitration award and just negotiating with China.

 On the other hand, the former Supreme Court justice Antonio Carpio profusely believed that a United Nations (UN) resolution favoring the Philippines would be a “huge victory” as he said the world community is behind us as it strengthens PH position in the West Philippine Sea (WPS) dispute.

 Respectfully, these legal luminaries’ thinking and belief in attempting to resolve the escalating South China Sea tension is analytically a misnomer.
 It is simply chaotic.

 Among the options, bilateral diplomacy is highly likely viable when considering the amount of price to pay when all else fails.
 But what if bilateral diplomacy fails?
 Or what if the position and interest of the Philippines in such diplomatic action comes at a disadvantageous end?

 Chess game diplomacy approach